chauff/cse1500-web-transcripts/Lecture-3.md

 Similar to HTML5, after a number of years with hardly any development, we are currently in a phase of continuous updates and changes.

-In this course we include very few **ES6** features, as we have only a few lectures to cover client/server-side JavaScript.
+In this course we include few **ES6** features (there is [a section](#some-es6-concepts) covering some below), as we have only a few lectures to cover client/server-side JavaScript.
 The course book has been released before the release of ES6 and thus does not incorporate any ES6 features; this is a useful limitation.
 If you want to go beyond the coverage of JavaScript in this course, take a look at the very comprehensive [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) series!

 In this course we cover *plain JavaScript*, but it is also worthwhile to know that [many](https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-js) languages compile into JavaScript.
 The three most well-known of such languages are [CoffeeScript](https://coffeescript.org/), [TypeScript](https://www.typescriptlang.org/) and [Dart](https://www.dartlang.org/), all three fill one or more gaps of the original JavaScript language.
 Once you work on complex projects in collaboration, these higher-level languages can make a difference, especially when it comes to debugging.